Your podcast microphone is the most important piece of equipment for your podcast.

 The capabilities are versions 1.1, 2.0, 3.2, and 4.
 The lower the version number, the lower the capability.
 The version/capability refers to how fast the cable can transfer data and/or energy. 🏃

-The latest and best USB cable is a USB 4 2.0 Type C. Its can conduct electricity and data at a transmission rate of 80Gbps.
+The latest and best USB cable is a USB 4 2.0 Type C. This USB connection conducts electricity and data at a transmission rate of 80Gbps.
+Look for these when buying USB microphones.

 Digital Audio Workstation (DAW)

 A digital audio workstation is software that receives audio recordings, processing them to be usable files for editing and publishing.
 In most cases, your microphone will feed right into a DAW.
-Sometimes microphones even come with their own very simple DAW.
-There are free DAWs, GarageBand being on of the most well known. 🎸
+Sometimes microphones (especially USB mics) even come with their own very simple DAW.
+There are free DAWs, GarageBand being on of the most well known.
+Here is a full list of options for podcast recording software. 🎸

 Podcast Microphone Directionalities